Skip to content

 sds: https://github.com/esri/cookiecutter-spatial-data-science

-Now, when you want to start a new project, all you have to do is open the Python Command Prompt (Start > Programs > ArcGIS > Python Command Prompt), activate the Python enviroment with Cookiecutter installed...
+Now, to start a new project, just open the Python Command Prompt (Start > Programs > ArcGIS > Python Command Prompt), activate the Python environment with Cookiecutter installed...

 activate ck